justinn79/fishing-zone/README.md

 Game Functionalities:
 - Main Hub: Shops, NPC's, and the boat dock to go on a fishing expedition
-- Fishing Expedition: A duration of 'x' amount of minutes decided by the player.
+- Fishing Expedition: A duration of _x_ amount of minutes decided by the player.
 During the expedition, the player accumulates fish as a resource
 - Gameplay loop: Sell or trade the fish that the player collected for gold or cosmetics.
 Cosmetics include player and boat customization options.

 Future Implementations: